Looking Through the Eyes of Love

 "Looking Through the Eyes of Love" is a song written and composed by Barry Mann and Cynthia Weil.
-It first became a popular hit in 1965 by Gene Pitney.
-In 1972, The Partridge Family recorded a hit cover version.
+It became a popular hit in 1965 by Gene Pitney.
+In 1972, The Partridge Family recorded a cover version.

 Gene Pitney version

 Gene Pitney was the first artist to have a hit recording of "Looking Through the Eyes of Love" in 1965.
 His version reached number 3 in both Canada and the United Kingdom, number 28 on the Billboard Hot 100, and number 34 in Australia in 1965.
-It was featured on Pitney's 1965 album I Must Be Seeing Things.
+It peaked at #6 on the New Zealand Lever Hit Parade charts.
+It was featured on Pitney's 1965 album, I Must Be Seeing Things.

 The song was produced by Stan Kahan and Pitney.

 The Partridge Family version

-The Partridge Family released a cover version of the song as a single in 1972 that reached number 9 on both the U.S. adult contemporary chart and UK Singles Chart, number 16 in Canada, and number 39 on the Billboard Hot 100, the group's final Top 40 hit.
+The Partridge Family recorded a cover version of the song, and it was released as a single in 1972, reaching number 9 on both the U.S. easy listening chart and UK Singles Chart, number 16 in Canada, and number 39 on the Billboard Hot 100, the group's final top 40 hit.
 Their cover was produced by Wes Farrell and released on Bell Records.
-It was featured on the 1972 album The Partridge Family Notebook.
+It was featured on their 1972 album, The Partridge Family Notebook.

-Other versions

-Marlena Shaw released a version of the song on her 1969 album The Spice of Life.

-Rusty Bryant released a version of the song on this 1973 album For the Good Times.

-David Cassidy released a solo version of the song on his 2002 album Then and Now.